LoopyAshy/Better-Dota-Butts/README.md

 good luck and have fun, if you have any questions or issues whatsoever simply send me a pm via my steam: https://steamcommunity.com/id/luppylupan or more preferably: my discord: Ashy#9041

-credit goes to the individuals who made those awesome guides above and dota barebones.
+credit goes to the individuals who made those awesome guides above, dota barebones and Darkonius.